 Real Statistics Function: The following function is provided in the Real Statistics Resource Pack:

-QCRIT(k, df, α, t, h) = the critical value of the Studentized range q for k independent variables, the given degrees of freedom and value of alpha, and t = 1 (one tail) or 2 (two tails).
+QCRIT(k, df, α, tails, h) = the critical value of the Studentized range q for k independent variables, the given degrees of freedom and value of alpha, and tails = 1 (one tail) or 2 (two tails, default).
 If h = TRUE (default) harmonic interpolation is used; otherwise linear interpolation is used.